BritneyS/GetFed/README.md

 **Tests won't run!**

+- Check the deployment target: `GetFed in Project Navigator > GetFed Target > General > Deployment Info`, then make sure the `Deployment Target` value is set to at least `12.0`

 - Check the scheme: `GetFed > Edit Scheme... > Test` OR `Product > Scheme > Edit Scheme... > Test`, then click `+` and select `GetFedTests`

 See this link for more details: https://stackoverflow.com/questions/30481630/scheme-is-not-configured-for-the-test-action-ios-xcode-project